kwant-project/kwant/doc/source/tutorial/tutorial1.rst

 two ``for``-loops in the previous example.
-In fact, a `~kwant.builder.Builder` can not only be indexed by a single lattice point -- it also allows for lists of points, or, as in this example, an generator (as is also used in list comprehensions in python).
+In fact, a `~kwant.builder.Builder` can not only be indexed by a single lattice point -- it also allows for lists of points, or, as in this example, a generator (as is also used in list comprehensions in python).

 Having added all lattice points in one line, we now turn to the